lduranovic/rust-io-template/README.md

 This is a toy project useful if you're looking to consume some Rust input in a quick and dirty way.

-I primarily use it for testing Rust collections and solving those little coding questions.
+I have primarily used it for testing Rust collections and solving those little coding interview questions.